rcdelacruz/prs-prod-workplan/docs/docs/installation/database.md

 ## Overview

-This guide covers the complete setup of TimescaleDB with dual storage architecture for the PRS on-premises deployment.
+This guide covers the complete setup of TimescaleDB with HDD-only storage architecture for the PRS on-premises deployment.

 ## TimescaleDB Installation